 Current Chapter History

-Gamma Eta was founded on September 11, 1947 by seven men who shared the vision of the Jewels: Bro.
+Gamma Eta was founded on September 11, 1947 by seven men who shared the vision of our beloved Jewels: Bro.
 Rosewell Bibb, Bro.
 William Bradley, Bro.Garrett Cope, Bro.
 Henry George, Bro.
 Bert Larke, Bro.
 James Perry and Bro.
-Charles Williams at the residential campus of Indiana University.
-Gamma Eta occupies key number 73, one of the two most important numbers in Alpha (number 1 is the other) and is the oldest undergraduate chapter in the state of Indiana.
-Alpha Phi Alpha arrived in Bloomington along with two other predominately black Greek lettered organizations: Delta Sigma Theta (Gamma Nu), and Omega Psi Phi.
-By the close of the year, there were five black greek lettered organizations on campus, including Kappa Alpha Psi, who were founded on the campus, and our sorors of Alpha Kappa Alpha Sorority Inc., Too Tuff Tau Chapter.
+Charles Williams at the renowned campus of Indiana University.
+Gamma Eta occupies key number 73, one of the two most important numbers in Alpha.
+Gamma Eta reigns as the oldest undergraduate chapter in the state of Indiana.
+Alpha Phi Alpha Fraternity, Incorporated arrived in Bloomington along with two other predominately black Greek-lettered organizations: Delta Sigma Theta (Gamma Nu), and Omega Psi Phi (Zeta Epsilon).
+By the close of the year, there existed five black Greek-lettered organizations on campus, including Kappa Alpha Psi and our esteemed Sorors of Alpha Kappa Alpha Sorority Incorporated, Too Tuff Tau Chapter.

-By the end of the 60s, for reasons unknown (however, some speculate that the heavy involvement of African American men in the Vietnam War led to the decline of black male enrollment at Indiana University, which affected the selection quality of Gamma Eta), Gamma Eta experienced a period of inactivity.
+By the end of the 60s, for reasons unknown (however, some speculate that the heavy involvement of African American men in the Vietnam War led to the decline of black male enrollment at Indiana University, which affected the opportunity of quality selection for Gamma Eta).
+As a result, Gamma Eta experienced a period of inactivity.
 However, the seventies brought renewed energy to Gamma Eta.
 In 1972, Gamma Eta inducted its largest line The 22 Disciples of Sin.
 It was during this decade, where we see signs of the modern day step show.
 In 1978, Gamma Eta crossed the 16 Commandments and shortly after that 50 Alpha Angels joined the Alpha Family.
-By the close of the decade, Gamma Eta had 45-50 active brothers who upheld the goals of this great fraternity with tenacity.
+By the close of the decade, Gamma Eta had 45-50 active brothers who tenaciously upheld the goals of this great fraternity.

-The chapter in the eighties and early nineties continued to produce quality brothers who were dedicated to serving Indiana University’s campus and abroad.
-Alphas at Indiana University have proudly built upon the great legacy of Alpha Phi Alpha by regularly providing brothers who strive for academic achievement and to uplift the community.
+In the eighties and early nineties, the chapter continued to produce quality brothers who were dedicated to serving Indiana University’s campus and abroad.
+Alphas at Indiana University have proudly built upon the great legacy of Alpha Phi Alpha Fraternity, Incorporated by regularly producing brothers who strived for academic achievement and community uplift.

-Today, Alpha Phi Alpha, Gamma Eta chapter continues to be a positive institution upon the Indiana University, Bloomington campus.
-The chapter has a reputation of producing hardworking, persevering, educationally focused and enlightened brothers who will continue to add to the legacy of the greatest fraternity ever established.
-Therefore, we call ourselves the Golden Horizon (Gamma Eta)…
+Today, the Gamma Eta chapter continues to be a positive institution on the Indiana University, Bloomington campus.
+The chapter has a reputation of producing hardworking, persevering, educationally focused and enlightened brothers who will continue to contribute to the legacy of the greatest fraternity ever established.
+Therefore, we call ourselves the Golden Horizon (Gamma Eta).

-The road to Alpha might be long and hard, and many have failed, but if you can keep your head when all about you are losing theirs and blaming it on you, if you can trust yourself when all men doubt you, but make allowances for their doubting too;
+The road to Alpha is long and hard, and many have failed, but if you can keep your head when all about you are losing theirs and blaming it on you, if you can trust yourself when all men doubt you, but make allowances for their doubting too;

 if you can wait and not be tired by waiting, or being lied about, don’t deal in lies,